 While there are many types of in-ground lights that need to be installed properly, if you don’t fancy sorting out the wiring, you still have options.
 These ground lights are solar powered, and have a small stake to keep them in place – and they’re available in a convenient pack of four.

 Whether you’re dining al fresco during summer evenings, or you’re on the veranda with a great book and a drink, a little extra light on the table is always helpful, and can create a fun ambience too.
-Our mushroom feature table lights have colour changing LEDs, and have rechargeable batteries, while the Lola battery operated outdoor table lamp is also rechargeable, and is a sophisticated choice for conservatories.
+Our Lucide Little Joe Outdoor Lamp is dimmable and has rechargeable batteries, while the Tiber Battery Operated Outdoor Table Lamp in White is also rechargeable, and is a sophisticated choice for conservatories.

 The great thing about these types of table lamps is how flexible they can be – they might be used in the conservatory most of the year, but then on particular nights of the year, they can be safely brought outside for use during garden parties or outdoor dinners.